Davey Street Congregational Church

 The Davey Street Congregational Church is a former Congregational church located at 47 Davey Street, Hobart, Tasmania, Australia.
 Established in 1857 and closed in 1973, it played a significant role in Hobart's religious and community life.

 Location

-Located at 47 Davey Street, the church is situated within the Hobart City Centre, neighbouring the Hobart Real Tennis Club and directly opposite St David's Park.
+Located at 47 Davey Street, the church is situated within the Hobart central business district, neighbouring the Hobart Real Tennis Club and directly opposite St David's Park.
 Its tall spire makes it a prominent Davey Street landmark.

 History

 Early years

 The foundation stone was laid by Henry Hopkins on 31 July 1856.
 Designed by Charles Tiffin and William Montgomery Davenport Davidson, the church was officially opened on 16 August 1857.

 Hopkins, a well-known philanthropist, funded much of the church's construction.
 The first minister, George Clarke, served the congregation for 52 years, from its opening until 1909.

 Growth and changes

 While Clarke travelled in England and Palestine, Stafford Bird, a politician who later became Premier of Tasmania, served as minister from 1874 to 1877.
 In later years, Frederick Pratt was another prominent minister, serving from 1925 to 1928.

 The church remained a key religious site until its closure in March 1973, when the congregation merged with the Memorial Congregational Church.